alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 Levels must be completed sequentially (it is necessary to complete a level to be able to access the following ones).
 The player can select which level to play from a level map and can select to replay a previously completed level.

+Each level will contain multiple check-points, so that the player does not have to repeat previously completed sequences.

 ## Deadlines ##